Mucus in dog stools: symptoms, causes, and treatment

 Pups with CE often have damaged gut lining that impairs their ability to absorb nutrients1 from their food.
 In 50% - 66% of all chronic gut health cases, dogs see an improvement after making a dietary change.
 Feeding a highly bioavailable diet, like Lyka, can make it easier for your dog’s system to digest their food and absorb nutrients.

-If you’re concerned about your chronic enteropathy, make an appointment with your vet for a thorough check-up, diagnosis, and treatment plan.
+If you’re concerned about chronic enteropathy, make an appointment with your vet for a thorough check-up, diagnosis, and treatment plan.

 🐶 Read more: Put your pup on a path towards long-term relief: how to resolve chronic gut issues